 Race has a chokehold on the soul of America.

 It is a cancer we refuse to treat, its deadly serum coursing through our nation’s bloodstream, often through social media.
-It was our nation’s original sin, and its virulent and variant viruses continues to infect and divide our nation.
-Americans, unwilling to apply the antibody, raises the question—what are the antibodies to racism?
+It was our nation’s original sin, and its virulent and variant viruses continue to infect and divide our nation.
+Americans, unwilling to apply the antibody, raise the question—what are the antibodies to racism?